9.1. Linker Plugins

 any action that tries to modify the image layout now.

 This is the base plugin class for all the plugin interface classes.
 It provides common functionalities to all the plugin interfaces.
-This class can not be directly used by a user.
+It is a pure virtual class and thus cannot be instantiated / directly used.

 Warning

-doxygenclass: Cannot find class “eld::plugin::Plugin” in doxygen xml output for project “ELD” from directory: /local/mnt/workspace/partaror/eld/formal/obj/tools/eld/docs/userguide/api_docs/xml
+doxygenclass: Cannot find class “eld::plugin::PluginBase” in doxygen xml output for project “ELD” from directory: /home/runner/work/eld/eld/obj/tools/eld/docs/userguide/api_docs/xml

 all the plugin interfaces, they map to different hooks in the linker for